-We wrote about biophilic design – conscious decisions to weave elements of the natural world into workplace refurbishments – back in 2018 but it is a principle that should have greater adoption in 2021.
+We wrote about biophilic design – conscious decisions to weave elements of the natural world into workplace refurbishments – back in 2018 but it is a principle that should have greater role in office designs moving forwards.

 Even the most hardened of ‘insiders’ were challenged in 2020, turning to daily walks for exercise, fresh air, a change of scenery and even a sense of solace.
 Now many of us don’t want to lose our connection with the great outdoors as life, slowly, starts to return to normal.

 Not just for those who have a newfound appreciation for big skies and beautiful landscapes, biophilic design is especially important for employees who have not been able to work from home – especially if their office is in an urban location.

 As we move through 2021 and beyond, we will start to address our mental health and morale as a collective nation.
 Office environments will have a role to play, with existing evidence showing how flora and fauna can have a positive impact in our places of work.